Future Simple

 What Is Future Simple?

 Future simple with 'will' is one way to talk about future events and plans.
-Future simple with 'will' is one of the rare cases in English that need an auxiliary verb in affirmative sentences as well as negative sentences and questions.
+Future simple is formed using the modal verb 'will'.

-To form sentences in the future simple tense, the auxiliary verb 'will' is required.
-This auxiliary verb serves as an indicator of future events.
-Whenever you see 'will' as an auxiliary verb, it signifies that the sentence is referring to the future.
-It's important to note that auxiliary verbs, including 'will,' function as helping verbs, with the main verb coming after them in the sentence structure.
+To form sentences in the future simple tense, the modal verb 'will' is required.
+This modal verb serves as an indicator of future events.
+Whenever 'will' is used in a sentence, it shows that the sentence is referring to the future.
+Like other modals, 'will' has the same form for all persons and the main verb that follows it must be in its base form.

 Future Simple with Will: Structure

-In order to make affirmative sentences in the future simple tense, you need to place 'will' before the subject at the beginning of the sentence, followed by the base form (infinitive without 'to') of the main verb.
-It's important to note that the main verb following 'will' should remain in its simple form and should not take the third person 's' or 'ing'.
+In order to make affirmative sentences in the future simple tense, you need to place 'will' after the subject followed by the base form (infinitive without 'to') of the main verb.
+The main verb following 'will' always remains in its simple form, which means it does not take the third person '-s' or '-ing'.
 Look at the following example:

 Julia